paschmann/GitHANA/README.md

 - Click on Import/Export menu
 - Click Import from File
 - Browse to the downloaded file
-- Edit the index.html file and specify your github api, hana verison, username/password
+- Edit the lib/hanagit.js file and specify your github api, hana verison, username/password
+- Make sure your user has the security role: lilabs.github.core::admin

 Option 2
 - Download/fork this repo